Valle dei Templi: Temple of Concordia

 Due to its good state of preservation, the Temple of Concordia is ranked amongst the most notable edifices of the Greek civilization existing today.
-Notably the UNESCO symbol alludes to this temple's six column facade.
+Notably, the UNESCO symbol alludes to this temple's six-column facade.
 It has a peristasis of 6 × 13 columns built over a basement of 39.44 × 16.91 m; each Doric column has twenty grooves and a slight entasis, and is surmounted by an architrave with triglyphs and metopes; also perfectly preserved are the tympani.
-The cella, preceded by a pronaos, is accessed by a single step; also existing are the pylons with the stairs which allowed to reach the roof and, over the cella's walls and in the blocks of the peristasis entablature, the holes for the wooden beam of the ceiling.
+The cella, preceded by a pronaos, is accessed by a single step; also existing are the pylons with the stairs that allow reaching the roof and, over the cella's walls and in the blocks of the peristasis entablature, the holes for the wooden beam of the ceiling.
 The exterior and the interior of the temple were covered by polychrome stucco.
-The upper frame had gutters with lion-like protomes, while the roof was covered by marble tiles.
+The upper frame had gutters with lion-like protomes, while marble tiles covered the roof.

-When the temple was turned into a church the entrance was moved to the rear, and the rear wall of the cella was destroyed.
+When the temple was turned into a church, the entrance was moved to the rear, and the rear wall of the cella was destroyed.
 The spaces between the columns were closed, while 12 arched openings were created in the cella, in order to obtain a structure with one nave and two aisles.
-The pagan altar was destroyed and sacristies were carved out in the eastern corners.
-The sepultures visible inside and outside the temple date to the High Middle Age.
+The pagan altar was destroyed, and sacristies were carved out in the eastern corners.
+The sepultures visible inside and outside the temple date to the High Middle Ages.